mudassirshiekh/wx-ibmcloud-solutions-deployable-architectures/docs/lab/2_1-og-art.md

 By the end of this section, participants will be able to effectively upload new documents to a RAG-based chatbot and understand the impact of these documents on the chatbot's responses.
 They will have a clear understanding of how RAG leverages new information to continuously refine and improve chatbot interactions.
 ________

-1. Navigate back to the chatbot.
-Follow steps in 1.6 and 1.7.
+1. Navigate back to the chatbot that is open in a different tab.
+Follow steps in 1.4 and 1.5 if the tab is not open.
 2. Ask the chatbot the following questions and observe the answers given.
 * What are the different life insurance policies?
 * When should I buy life insurance?